-This Lemon Rice With Wine is easy to make and perfect for entertaining.
+This Easy Greek Lemon Rice Recipe (With Wine) is perfect for entertaining.
 If you like rice, you will like this recipe.
 It is one of these beautiful dishes that you will want to make over and over again, as it can be served with so many things and in so many ways.

 Jump to: